Ivy climbing a host tree before and after receiving a "lifesaver"

 Explore The Ivy Files and expand your knowledge of Hedera hibernica and Hedera helix:

-- An Ivy Overview and Why We Remove English Ivy from Natural Areas
+- Why We Remove English Ivy from Natural Areas

 Learn the basics of ivy, and its interaction with our natural areas.